Prominent Business Leader Tours Medical Facility As Part Of Prize

 “I hope the Daisy Appeal’s attendance at The Business Day will help to raise awareness among the wider public and business community to spread the message about how very fortunate we all are to have this facility on our doorstep.”

-“The development is also good news for the economy in terms of job creation, supply chain opportunities and the potential to sell the worldwide to support the development of this specialist medical care.”
+“The development is also good news for the economy in terms of job creation, supply chain opportunities and the potential to sell the technology worldwide to support the development of this specialist medical care.”

 Over £22 million has been raised by the Daisy Appeal since its foundation in 2002.
 In 2008, Daisy Appeal Medical Research Centre was opened on the Castle Hill Hospital site.